Trinity college Dublin Ireland

 One of the hardest things when planning a trip to a new city is picking the right area for accommodation and Dublin makes no exception.

-Equipped with a large number of hotels, the city is compact enough to offer several good accommodation options but also large enough to make the choice of your hotel location important, especially if in Dublin for a weekend or less.
+Equipped with a large number of hotels, the city is compact enough to offer several good accommodation options but also large enough to make the choice of your hotel location important, especially if in Dublin for a weekend or less, when time is at the essence to cover Dublin must-see attractions and don’t waste time in transit.

 I hope you find these tips helpful!

-The best areas to stay in Dublin: an overview
+The best areas to stay in Dublin: TL;DR

-Dublin is on the East Coast of Ireland and its city center develops on both sides of the river Liffey.
+Dublin city center develops on both sides of the river Liffey.

 Locals usually refer to Dublin as divided into two ‘sides’, the North Side and the South Side and both can be good for visitors.